 If you manage to snatch eight hours of sleep a night like we’re supposed to, that means you spend one-third of your life sleeping.
 So do whatever you can to make that one-third comfortable.

 Pillows are a big part of it and take some time to investigate them before buying.
 Consumer Reports advises that you determine whether you’re a side, back, stomach or combination sleeper and then look for a pillow recommended for that position.

 The magazine also notes that pillows only last about two years, and if yours doesn’t pop back when you fold it in half, it may be time to shop.

 Mattresses can cost hundreds, even thousands, of dollars.
 Consumer Reports advises that buyers lie down on the mattress they’re considering buying (shoes off, please) and urges you to spend a long period of time checking it out.

 Find out what the company’s return policy is in case you get the mattress home and experience buyer’s remorse.

 A high-quality knife is a sharp decision.
-If you can afford a higher outlay upfront, you’ll get more use out of them, they’ll cut better, and they’ll keep their edge longer before needing to be sharpened.
+If you can afford a higher outlay upfront, you’ll get more use out of one, it’ll cut better and it’ll keep its edge longer before needing to be sharpened.

 To save more, avoid buying the whole set.
 The late chef Anthony Bourdain wrote in his memoir, “Kitchen Confidential,” that home cooks don’t need a full set offering a knife for every purpose.
 He wrote: